Convergence of measures under diagonal actions on homogeneous spaces: Convergence of measures on quotients of

 If $L=SL_2(\mathbb R)$, then we could give a partial answer to Conjecture 9.2 of Einsiedler \cite{E}. \begin{corollary} Let $\mu$ be an ergodic probability measure on the irreducible quotient of $ \Gamma\backslash SL_2(\mathbb R)\times SL_2(\mathbb R)$ with respect to the group generated by

 If $\mu$ has positive entropy with respect to $b_t$ when $t\neq 0$ and has non-escape of mass for the flow $a_t$, then

 \end{corollary}

 The proof is similar to that of Corollary \ref{cor:limit} but uses a variant of Theorem \ref{thm:main}.
-In above corollary the measure $\mu$ is ergodic under the flow $b_t$, whereas in Theorem \ref{thm:main} the given measure $\mu$ is invariant under an invertible map.
+In above corollary the measure $\mu$ is ergodic under the flow $b_t$, whereas in Theorem \ref{thm:main} the given measure $\mu$ is invariant {and ergodic with respect to a cyclic group}.
 It is not hard to see that the proof of Theorem \ref{thm:main} still works in this case to give positive entropy of ergodic components of the limit measure.